PE & Sports Grant Funding 2019-2020

 The PE & Sports Grant is an allocation of additional funding provided to schools to improve PE & Sport participation and ensure that all pupils develop healthy lifestyles.

-- Employ high quality coaching staff from and Artis, who use the performing arts to ‘physicalise’ the curriculum
+- Employ high quality coaching staff to enhance the PE curriculum

 - Provide an enhanced range of outdoor learning experiences for the children including : forest schools activities for our EYFS and KS1 pupils, day visits for Key Stage 2 pupils to an outdoor learning centre, training of a member of school staff in Forest School Leadership and the development of an outdoor fitness trail on the school site for our KS1 pupils.